-Trying to predict the peak of fall color is difficult.
+Predicting the peak of fall color can be difficult.
 Missouri is blessed with a great variety of trees, shrubs, and vines.
-Their leaves turn at different times and, as a result, Missourians enjoy a fall color season that may last four to six weeks.
-Sassafras, sumac, and Virginia creeper are some of the earliest to change.
-They begin to show their fall colors by mid-September.
-By late September, black gum, bittersweet, and dogwood are changing.
+Their leaves turn at different times, so Missourians enjoy a fall color season that may last four to six weeks.
+Sassafras, sumac, and Virginia creeper are some of the earliest to change, beginning in mid-September.
+By late September, black gum, bittersweet, and dogwood are turning.

-The peak of fall color in Missouri is usually mid-October.
+The peak of fall color in Missouri is usually around mid-October.
 This is when maples, ashes, oaks, and hickories are at the height of their fall display.
-Normally by late October, the colors have faded and the leaves are beginning to drop from the trees.
+Normally by late October, the colors are fading and the leaves beginning to drop from the trees.

-This progression of color change starts earliest in north Missouri and moves southward across the state to the Bootheel.
+The progression of color change starts earliest in north Missouri and moves southward across the state.
 Generally, the color change is predictable, but it can vary from year to year.
 Much depends on the weather.